aprillnorthcutt/Learn-System-Design-Architecture/Key-Technologies/Kafka-Complete-Guide.md

 | Debugging lag  | Check consumer offsets              | Look for rebalances                 |
 | Retry strategy | Tiered topics                       | Avoid partition blocking            |

-> 💡 *Tip:* Kafka doesn’t lose data — you just have to tell it how patient to be.
+> 💡 *Tip:* Kafka doesn’t lose data — you just have to tell it how patient to be. <br>
 > 🧩 *Mnemonic:* “Acks, Replicas, Transactions = ART of durability.”

 [⬆️ Back to Top](#kafka-complete-guide)